 - Mozambique also holds a large number of freight thefts, particularly in the port of Beira, which is the fourth-largest city in the country by population.

-- More than 15% of the cases involve the theft of tarpaulin sheets, while the other 10% being fertilizers.
+- More than 15% of the cases involve the theft of tarpaulin sheets, while the other 10% are fertilizers.

-What can drivers do to prevent this cargo theft in logistics?
+What can drivers do to prevent this transportat cargo theft in logistics?

 These theft incidents may rely on the psychology and behavioral aspects of the criminals.
-However, in today’s digital world, it can be regulated through the adoption of the Freight Management System (FMS) into the cargo supply chain routines.
+However, in today’s digital world, it can be regulated by adopting the Freight Management System (FMS) into the cargo supply chain routines.
 Ripples-FMS works better in such situations as it can easily integrate with the Fleet Management module.

-Prevent cargo theft in warehouse, supply chain logistics
+Prevent cargo theft in the warehouse, supply chain logistics

-Here are some of the benefits gained from the Logistics ERP system,
+Here are some of the benefits gained from the TMS software implementation.

 - Optimize and consolidate – loads and routes